-For the three months ended March 31, 2018 revenue totaled \$18,724,000, an increase of \$160,000 (or 1%) from the same period in 2017.
-For the six months ended March 31, 2018 revenue totaled \$37,249,000, a decrease of \$90,000 from the same period in 2017.
-The increase in the three-month and the stabilization in year to date revenue are due to the Company's integration efforts to standardize regional processes and operations including to various degrees: changing product focus, product mix, sales practices, billing practices, ordering practices, and recurring operational protocols.
+For the year ended September 30, 2019, revenue totaled \$80,967, an increase of \$10,453, or 15%, compared to the year ended September 30, 2018.
+The increase in revenues from 2018 to 2019 is due to the Company's integration efforts in fiscal 2019 to standardize regional processes and operations including, to various degrees, changing product focus, product mix, sales practices, billing practices, ordering practices, and recurring operational protocols, as well as the acquisition of two businesses in the first quarter of fiscal year 2019, which added approximately \$1,400.